 A full complement of marketing tools are available at all Mazda Raceway Laguna Seca events for companies looking to pull ahead of the competition.
 Fully integrated exposure components and custom tailored sponsorship packages can be designed to maximize corporate exposure and drive sales.

 Mazda Raceway Laguna Seca can deliver your corporate message with a variety of cost effective and efficient promotional vehicles.
 Select any or all of the following opportunities to create an indispensable mark with both associates and consumers.

 For those seeking the ultimate comfort, style, and sophistication while being in the center of it all, are the Premier Pit Row Suites.
 These elegantly appointed, climate-controlled luxury suites provide guests with indoor seating and outdoor bi-level seating.
 Located directly above pit lane, these suites offer a prime location showcasing the exciting pit-stop and racing action.
 Yet at the same time, serenity is only feet away as the interior of each suite is equipped with televisions with live feed of the event, a private restroom and wet bar.

-For those with groups of 100 and more, there is simply no place in the world of motorsports like the Red Bull Energy Center.
-A brand new, purpose-built hospitality space, the Red Bull Energy Center truly offers a world class experience.
+For those with groups of 100 and more, there is simply no place in the world of motorsports like the Hospitality Pavilion.
+This beautiful hospitality area truly offers a world class experience.
 Perched atop a hill above Turn 1, guests enjoy one of the most spectacular views in all of road racing overlooking the majority if the 2.238-mile track.

 When it comes to views of the front straightaway and all the action of the pit lane and the finish line, nothing can compare to the Baird Family Tower.
 The four-story tower is located across from pit lane and adjacent to the start/finish line.